ntietje1/wizard-archive/feature-roadmap.md

 # Dev to-do list:

 - redesign category pages to be integrated into note page
+- add "create catagory" to context menu in sidebar

 # Planned user features road map